networknext/unity/examples/walkthroughs/upgraded_client_example.md

 These include the bind address for the client socket, the server address to connect to, and the test customer public key we're using in this example.
 A customer public key is required to enable acceleration by Network Next.

-LIke in the simple client example, set up a custom logging function to view the output of the Network Next SDK in the Unity console:
+Like in the simple client example, set up a custom logging function to view the output of the Network Next SDK in the Unity console:
 ```csharp
 // Create custom logging function to output to Unity console
 [MonoPInvokeCallback(typeof(NextLogFunction))]